Configuration of a backup set comprises of :

 - Click the All Organizations list and select the organization with registered NAS devices.

-- Click NAS on the Phoenix Management Console menu.
+- Click Protect > NAS on the Phoenix Management Console menu.

 - Click the NAS device containing the NAS share.
 The server page opens with shares and NAS proxies tabs.